George L. Howe

 George Locke Howe (April 19, 1898 – June 19, 1977) was an author, architect, and Office of Strategic Services officer in World War II.
-His experiences in the OSS were the basis of his novel Call It Treason, which was adapted as the 1951 film Decision Before Dawn.
+His experiences in the OSS were the basis of his novel Call It Treason, which was adapted as the 1951 Oscar-nominated film Decision Before Dawn, which received a nomination for Best Picture.

 Early life and education

 Howe was born in Bristol, Rhode Island, the son of Mary Locke and Wallis Eastburn Howe, a prominent architect.
 He was a member of a Boston literary family that included Mark A. DeWolfe, Helen Howe and Quincy Howe.
 Howe graduated from Harvard College in 1918 and then graduated in 1925 from Harvard Architectural School with a Master's Degree in Architecture.

 He served with the U.S. Navy during World War I, enlisting as a Hospital Apprentice in 1917 and serving in Queenstown, Ireland and on the USS Plattsburg.
 He was discharged in 1919 and rose to the rank of Yeoman Second Class.